Bonnie Miller- Helping Problems Fail

 How did I get to be a Therapist?

-I have formal training as a counselor and as a Narrative therapist, and have been working with kids and families since 1990.
+I have formal training as a counsellor and in Brief and Narrative Therapy, and have been working with kids and families since 1990.
 I have a Masters degree in Social Work, and am a licensed member of the Ontario College of Social Workers.
+At present, I also teach Narrative Therapy practices at the Hincks-Dellcrest Gail Appel Institute in Toronto.

-And like everyone else, my real qualifications are a combination of:
+Like all of us, my qualifications are a combination of:

 • formal training and education,